mattmaniak/fiflo/README.md

 ## Description
 ASCII terminal-based text editor.

-## Requirements:
-- Linux-based desktop,
+## Requirements for the GNU/Linux:
 - git,
 - make,
 - clang or gcc,
-- gzip (only for installation).
+- gzip (only for the installation).

 ## Download, compile and run current stable release
 ```